 Create reusable snippets (e.g., code examples, troubleshooting steps) to insert across documents.
 If your documentation is version-specific, clearly indicate which version it applies to.

-Break down information into smaller chunks using short paragraphs, bullet points, and numbered lists.
+Use short paragraphs, bullet points, and numbered lists to break down information into smaller chunks.
 Include relevant images, diagrams, screenshots, and videos.
 Visuals enhance understanding and break up the text.

 Incorporate real-world examples and use cases.
 Show how to apply concepts in practice.
 Format code consistently.
 Use syntax highlighting and annotating essential parts.
 Use callout boxes (e.g., tips, warnings, notes) to highlight critical information.